7 Problems That Ruined Your Link Building Strategy

 7. Manual actions from Google

-If you did your SEO wrong and earned a penalty from Google, then no amount of link building will help you rank.
-Maybe your site was penalized because of link building – specifically, because you made the wrong kind of links.
+If you did your SEO wrong and hurt your rankings, then no amount of link building will help them get better.
+Maybe your rankings dropped because of link building – specifically, because you made the wrong kind of links.
 Or it could be for an unrelated reason, but in any event, your rankings will remain low until you solve this problem.